travelgateX/documentation-site/content/insights-x/overview.md

 ## Tooling
 If you don't have an own reporting tool, the easiest way to interact with Insights-X datasets is via our free [Google Data Studio Templates](https://datastudio.google.com/u/0/navigation/reporting).

-You'll have access to our reporting templates and you will can explore your data through different predefined reports.
+In [Dataset tooling](/insights-x/datasets/dataset-tooling/)] you'll have access to our reporting templates and other tools we TravelgateX offers for free.

 ## API
 {{% alert theme="info" %}}Insights-X API to help you query your insights data via GraphqQL 'query' is coming soon.